mattyboombatty/ledmatrix-webserver/README.md

     Navigate: Open http://192.168.42.1 in any web browser.

     Upload: Choose a GIF.
-Note: For 3 panels, GIFs should ideally be 192x64 pixels.
+Note: For each panel can do up to 64x64, for 3 panels GIFs should ideally be 192x64 pixels.
+    You can use a tool like ezgif to create or resize files. https://ezgif.com/resize

     Diagnostics: If the web page feels laggy, check the Diagnostics page.
 High "RAM Pressure" (above 80%) may indicate the GIF file size is too large for the ESP32 to handle comfortably.

 ⚠️ Troubleshooting

-    Hanging on Upload: This is often a power issue.
-Reduce brightness to 10% and try again.
-If it works, your power supply is sagging during Wi-Fi transmission.
+    Hanging or breaking on Upload: This is often a power issue.
+Reduce brightness to 10% and try again or make the first gif blank for lowest power draw.

     Ghosting/Leftover Pixels: The code is designed to clearScreen() only when switching files.
 If a GIF has a transparent background, it may leave trails; ensure your GIFs have a solid background for best results.